Application Development Kit (ADK)

 All selected applications are displayed in this area.

-This box lists special features that can be made available for the end user license.
-Only features permitted by the developer license are listed.
+This box lists special features that can be enabled for the end-user license.
+Only features permitted by the developer's license are shown.

-The end user license can be restricted to computers with a certain MAC address (the hardware address of the network adapter).
-If no addresses are given, there is no restriction, otherwise the license will only be valid on a computer which has one of the given MAC addresses.
+The end-user license can be restricted to computers with a specific MAC address (the hardware address of the network adapter).
+If no addresses are specified, there is no restriction; otherwise, the license is valid only on computers with one of the specified MAC addresses.

-The MAC address of a user can easily be found out if the user starts the created application.
-A “missing license” dialog will be shown that also has a System Information button, that will show the MAC addresses of all installed network adapters together with the type of the adapter.
+The MAC address of a user's computer can easily be found out if the user starts the created application.
+A “missing license” dialog will be shown that also has a System Information button.
+On pressing that button, the MAC addresses and types of all installed network adapters are displayed.

 License expires